reda-maizate/Spirit-Rush/README.md

 @Credit: reda-maizate, sebWNN, blluetomato.\
 \
-🏆 2ème du classement au hackathon 2019 🏆
+🏆 Second at the fourth ESTIAM hackathon (2019) 🏆